Lewis-Zagier correspondence for higher order forms: Introduction

 We define the corresponding spaces of automorphic forms of higher order in the second section.
 Holomorphic forms of higher order have been defined by various authors.
 Maaß forms are more subtle, as it is not immediately clear, how to establish the $L^2$-structure on higher order invariants.
 In the paper \cite{DD}, the authors resorted to the obvious $L^2$-structure for the quotient spaces of consecutive higher order forms, which however is unsatisfactory because one whishes to view $L^2$-higher order forms as higher order invariants themselves.
 In the present paper this flaw is remedied, as we give a space of locally square-integrable functions on the universal cover of the Borel-Serre compactification whose higher order invariants give the sought for $L^2$-invariants.

-We also give a guide how to set up higher order $L^2$-invariants in more general cases, like lattices in locally compact groups, when there is no such gadget as the Borel-Serre compactification around.
-In the remaining sections we set up and verify the correspondence where we proceed roughly along the lines of the paper \cite{DeH}.
-Note in paticular, that the correspondence is formulated in a uniform way for any order, so the distinction between ordinary forms and higher order forms comes only by the nature of the twist.
+In this paper we use a common definition of higher order forms which insists on full invariance under parabolic elements.
+In the language of our present Section \ref{Sec1} that means that we take the subgroup $P$ to be the subgroup generated by all parabolic elements.
+It is an open question, whether the contents of this paper can be extended to the case $P=\{1\}$, i.e., full higher order invariants.
+In this case, Fourier expansions have to be replaced with Fourier-Taylor expansions and thus it is unclear, how the correspondence should be defined.